-No matter whether you’re traveling for a family vacation or heading to visit family for the holidays, it’s easy to overlook one of the biggest challenges–traveling with kids.
+No matter whether you’re traveling for a family vacation or heading to visit family during summer break, it’s easy to overlook one of the biggest challenges–traveling with kids.
 Long hours in the car can be hard for little ones with lots of energy, so we’ve put together some supplies and fun activities to keep your kids entertained while traveling and from constantly asking “are we there yet?”

 Activity Bag Ideas

 Part of the reason that road trips can seem to drag on for kids is that there isn’t much to mark the passage of time.
 A great solution to this is to plan out a series of activity bags to give to your kids throughout the trip.
 Grab a couple paper bags and fill each with some surprise supplies for a different activity every so often.
 Here are some ideas:

 - A coloring book or sketch pad and a pack of crayons,

 - Some age-appropriate mad libs books,

 - Glow sticks that they can shape into creations (fun for when you’re driving at night),

 - Modeling clay, play dough or silly putty,

 - Different colored gimp to make lanyards (they might need your help to start it off, but kids 6 and up should quickly get the hang of it),

 - A new book to read, and